acuna-public/QwenImage/README.md

                         Images number per prompt (1 by default) --output-name OUTPUT_NAME
-                        Result image name if --image is file --verbose, -v         Verbose mode
+                        Result image name if --image is file --hf-token HF_TOKEN   Huggingface token.
+Set it if models downloading is slow or stuck.
+  --verbose, -v         Verbose mode
 ```